On this page

 Rule 2: Suspicious OAuth Redirect URI Registered

-Watches for app registrations or updates that add redirect URIs pointing to free hosting, tunneling services, or non-HTTPS endpoints.
+Watches for app registrations or updates that add redirect URIs pointing to free hosting, tunneling services, URL shorteners, or non-HTTPS endpoints.

 let SuspiciousDomains = dynamic([